Just-Learning/just-learning.github.io/docs/learn-code/aws-associate-developer.md

 --------------------------------|-----------------------------
 The root device is temporary.
 If you stop the instance, the data on the root device vanishes and cannot be recovered. | The root device is an Amazon EBS volume.
 If you stop the instance, the Amazon EBS volume persists.
 If you restart the instance, the volume is automatically remounted, restoring the instance state and any stored data.
 You can also mount the volume on a different instance.

+!> EBS-backed instances can be stopped and restarted without losing the data on the volume.
+In other word, you can't restart a instance-backed instance.

 [Take snapshot of a RAID Array](https://aws.amazon.com/premiumsupport/knowledge-center/snapshot-ebs-raid-array/)